There are four key currency types:

 - The exchange rate always converts to the entity’s functional currency.

-Sync Behavior by ERP
+Sync behavior by ERP

 The behavior of different ERPs with respect to syncing payment and transaction currencies: